 This is the second part of the coursework components of Psychology Honours, which contributes 50% of the final grade.
 The thesis component is described in the course structures section of this Handbook.

-Issues in Psychological Assessment (Trimester 2)
+Psychological Assessment (Trimester 2)

 Coordinator: Linda Byrne

 This element provides an overview of the psychological assessment of an individual for various purposes and in a range of contexts.
 Major psychological tests will be studied with respect to their theoretical basis, construction, reliability, validity and applicability, including tests of ability, personality, attitude, mood, and occupational suitability.
 Both child/adolescent and adult populations will be considered.
 The process of formulative psychological opinion in casework will be introduced.

 Assessment task 1: Case report (500 words) 15%

 Assessment task 2: Group assignment - creation of online assessment resource (500 words) 20%

 Assessment task 3: Case report (1500 - 2000 words) 30%